 Dual diagnosis is by far one of the most common conditions throughout the United States, as the National Survey on Drug Abuse and Health (NSDUH) reported that in 2014, 7.9 million people in the country were diagnosed with it.

 So, what exactly is a dual diagnosis?
 According to the National Alliance on Mental Illness (NAMI), a dual diagnosis is a term for when someone experiences a mental illness and a substance use disorder simultaneously.
-For many, it can be difficult to determine if the substance use disorder came first or the mental illness came first, however, through our dual diagnosis addiction therapy in Paducah Kentucky, this can become clearer.
+For many, it can be difficult to determine if the substance use disorder came first or the mental illness came first, however, through our dual diagnosis treatment in Paducah, KY, this can become clearer.

 For those who have a substance use disorder, it is extremely common to also have a mental illness occurring alongside it.
 Also known as a co-occurring disorder, a dual diagnosis can be appropriately treated through the right approach and effective means of doing so.

 Up until the 1990’s, mental illnesses and substance use disorders were treated separately, which proved to not be as effective as originally thought.
 Dividing both conditions up and giving them individual attention only improved one of the conditions more than the other, or left an individual still struggling with symptoms of both.
-Today, however, our Paducah Kentucky dual diagnosis addiction therapy ensures that treatment for both the mental illness and the substance use disorder are treated simultaneously in order to affect positive change.
+Today, however, our dual diagnosis treatment in Paducah ensures that treatment for both the mental illness and the substance use disorder are treated simultaneously in order to affect positive change.

 Symptoms of Dual Diagnosis